SDR vs BDR: Build High-Performance Sales Teams in 2026

 Get the structure right.
 Hire the right profiles.
 Give them clear playbooks.
 Arm them with tools that actually help.

 And for LinkedIn outreach specifically?
-Consider whether you need a team of humans or an AI SDR like SBL.so that does the heavy lifting for you.
+Consider whether you need a team of humans or an AI SDR like Sbl.so that does the heavy lifting for you.

 The companies winning in 2026 aren’t just hiring more reps.
 They’re building smarter systems.
 Systems where human talent focuses on high-value conversations while AI handles the volume.
+One human with AI assistance now handles what three reps did before.